Donald Trump Sued By Parents Of Toddlers Shown In Doctored ‘Racist Baby’ Video He Shared

-Donald Trump is being sued by the parents of two toddlers who were featured in a doctored video the president shared, footage made to appear as if the White child was racist and chasing his Black friend.
+Donald Trump is being sued by the parents of two toddlers who were featured in a doctored video the president shared, footage made to appear as if the white child was racist and chasing his Black friend.

 As the Daily Mail reported, the lawsuit was filed on Thursday in New York Supreme Court, claiming that the person who made the video was acting “beyond the bounds of decency” and that the president showed a “complete disregard for the truth” by sharing it with his 86 million Twitter followers.